 Step 2: Apply the Heat

 Bring a blow dryer and start heating the show from a distance of 5 to 6 inches.
 If you have a heat gun, you can also use it.
 It will work great.
 At this point, you can also massage leather oil on the shoes.
-This gives the perfect finishing.
+It gives the perfect finishing.
 However, oil is not necessary.
-The creases can go away easily with just a blow dryer.
+The creases can go away quickly with just a blow dryer.

 Step 3: Wipe with a Piece of Cloth